-It calls for the simplest of ingredients: flour, sugar, salt, milk, eggs and butter.
-The butter is actually an update of mine, as the original did call for shortening.
-I think she’d be OK with it.
+It calls for the simplest of ingredients: flour, yeast, sugar, salt, milk, eggs and butter.
+The butter is actually an update of mine, as the original did call for shortening but I am not in the habit of using shortening.
 This recipe also calls for “scalding” the milk.
-I had to look up exactly how to scald and found it can be done quite easily in the microwave.
+I had to look up exactly how to scald milk and found it can be done quite easily in the microwave.
 The reason behind scalding milk in baking is that the whey protein in milk can weaken gluten, causing dough not to rise properly.
 The scalding deactivates the protein. (source: The Kitchn)

 - 1/4 c. sugar

 - 2 c. milk, scalded and cooled to lukewarm (105 - 110 degrees Fahrenheit)

 - 1/2 c. unsalted butter, melted and cooled

 - Place milk in a microwave-safe glass measuring cup.
 Microwave for 4 minutes.
 Place in refrigerator and allow to cool to between 90 - 110 degrees.

 - Melt butter and set aside to cool.